 As a small business, it is critical to make a good first impression.
-And your website is often times the first place where your customers and potential customers will go for information about you and your company.
+Your website is often the first place where your customers and potential customers will go for information about you and your company.
 You dont get a second chance to make a first impression.
-Its critical that when customers arrive on the frontpage of your website, that they instantly understand who you are and what your business does.
-And if you neglect your frontpage, then you’re potentially losing customers.
+Its critical that when customers arrive at the front page of your website, that they instantly understand who you are and what your business does.
+And if you neglect your front page, then you’re potentially losing customers.

-Small Business website design tips number one: make sure that all of your links are working correctly
+Small Business website design tips number one: make sure that all of your links are working correctly.

 Have you ever been on a website and clicked on a link only to be taken to the dreaded 404 error page?
-If a company cant be bothered to check to see if their website is functioning properly, then it’s probable that they pay the same sort of attention to their customer service, products or user experience.
-At least, these are the signals that broken links are sending out to potential customers, sending them off to more reputable businesses (i.e. your competition).
+If a company cant be bothered to check to see if their website is functioning properly, then it’s probable that they pay the same sort of attention to their customer service, products, or user experience.
+At least, these are the signals that broken links are sending out to potential customers, sending them off to more reputable businesses (i.e., your competition).

-Small Business website design tips number two: make sure your contact information is clearly accessible on the home page
+Small Business website design tips number two: make sure your contact information is clearly accessible on the home page.

-Small Business website design tips number three: make sure that the images on your home page actually represent what your business does
+Small Business website design tips number three: make sure that the images on your home page actually represent what your business does.

 If you are in the business of paper products, then it’s probably not a good idea to have images of butterflies or family portraits on your home page.
 As basic as this seems, youd be surprised how many small businesses elect to put up irrelevant images on their websites.
 Confused customers can immediately think that this website isn’t what they were looking for and head to the next search entry, immediately taking their potential sale with them.

-Small business website design tips number four: be sure to include social media links
+Small business website design tips number four: be sure to include social media links.

 Unless you’ve been living under a rock for the past ten years, you would know that social media can be a compelling way to promote your business.
 So make sure that you include links to your social media sites on your home page, as well as with your blog articles.
 Its a great way to get your name out there, regardless of what you do.